-Tell us three things about yourself that would surprise your readers.
+- Tell us three things about yourself that would surprise your readers.

-Were you an avid reader as a child?
+- Were you an avid reader as a child?
 What did you read?

 Yes, I was.
 I loved Bible stories and reading new takes on them.
 I also loved romance and tragedies: Romeo and Juliet, Oedipus, etc.

-As a child or teenager, did you ever dream of being an author?
+- As a child or teenager, did you ever dream of being an author?

 I loved writing poetry, even winning a few awards.
 I have always had stories running through my head.
 Now I love them finding their way to paper.

-What is the quirkiest thing you have ever done?
+- What is the quirkiest thing you have ever done?

-What is your favorite genre to read?
+- What is your favorite genre to read?

-I love historical romances.
+I love historical fiction.
 I particularly love Regencies.
 The wit of the dialogue, the color of the settings, and the strict code of honor and behavior, all delight me and get the creative juices flowing.

-Share something about your day-to-day life that might help a reader to feel as though they know you a little better.
+- Share something about your day-to-day life that might help a reader to feel as though they know you a little better.

 On an ideal day, from 8:00 am to noon, I home school my daughter.
-From noon to 7:00 pm, I run my software business.
+From noon to 7:00 pm, I run a software business.
 From 7:00 pm to 11:00 pm, I unwind or do chores, then put my girl to bed.
 Then from 11:00 pm to 2:30 am, I write.
-Nonetheless, I don't have ideal days.
+I don't have "ideal" days.
 Typically, everything gets mashed together and things happen all at once.
 Luckily, I don't get too mixed up.
 I haven't tried to put my daughter in the washing machine, yet.

-How did you come up with ideas for your books?
+- How did you come up with ideas for your books?

 I understand and accept the challenge.

-Did you have to do quite a bit of research for your books?
+- Did you have to do quite a bit of research for your books?

 Lots and lots of research.
 My website displays a portion of my notes.
 I've researched fashions, etiquette, and prevalent beliefs of the time.
-One fatal flaw for a historical writer is to assume present day motivations existed back then.
+One fatal flaw for a historical writer is to assume present-day motivations existed back then.
 For the most part, they did not.
-It would be wrong to dress ladies up in corsets and walking gowns and expect them to grouse about not having the right to vote or not having a career.
-You have to immerse yourself in the period and its conventions.
-For me learning about the Regency, is a labor of love.
+It would be wrong to dress ladies in corsets and walking gowns and expect them to grouse about some sort of modern convention.
+It also wrong to cling to a sense of historical folklore, a false notion of historical accuracy to limit the stories everyone tells.
+You have to immerse yourself in the period; its truths and its conventions.

-What do you hope readers will learn/discover from readingyour books?
+- What do you hope readers will learn/discover from reading your books?

 - What is quick bio?